 If you’ve been charged with driving with a suspended license with knowledge, an attorney like Brian P. Gabriel can help you fight the charge and mitigate the impact it will have on your life.
 While driving with a suspended license without knowledge is a civil infraction, Mr. Gabriel can also fight your traffic ticket so you do not accumulate points for the violation by paying a fine.

-Discover how the Law Office of Gabriel & Gabriel can help you resolve your traffic issues in West Palm Beach by calling us at 561-622-5575 for a free consultation or completing our contact form.
-We have more than 25 years of experience helping people in situations like yours get a fresh start.
+Discover how the Law Office of Gabriel & Gabriel can help you resolve your traffic issues in West Palm Beach by calling 561-622-5575 for a free consultation or completing a contact form.
+Mr. Gabriel has more than 30 years of experience helping people in situations like yours get a fresh start.